Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ```
 To load a website, call `myhtmlframe.load_website("www.yourwebsite.com")`

-The HtmlFrame widget can also load files and custom HTML code.
+The HtmlFrame widget behaves like any other Tkinter widget and supports bindings.
+It can also load files and custom HTML code.
 It also supports clicking on links, submitting forms, and handling website titles.
 In order to use these features, refer to the API refrence below.

 ## Tips and Tricks
 *Bindings*